Persistent sheaf Laplacians: Concluding remarks

 Potential future development is widely open.
-For example, the incorporation of foundational laws of physics, principles of chemistry, and rules of life into persistent sheaf Laplacians for associated data will be exciting.
-Additionally, the construction of optimal persistent sheaf Laplacians for a given dataset will be interesting.
-Moreover, the use of persistent sheaf Laplacians for data fusion, i.e., integrating multiple data sources to produce more consistent, accurate, and useful information than that provided by any individual data source, is another direction.
-Finally, evolutionary sheaf Laplacian in the spirit of evolutionary de Rahm Hodge theory \cite{chen2019evolutionary} will endow multiscale Hodge Laplacians with a sheaf structure.
+First, a fast implementation of PSLs and a good understanding of the eigenvalues and eigenspaces of PSLs will dramatically boost the applications of PSLs to complex and big data.
+Second, the incorporation of foundational laws of physics, principles of chemistry, and rules of life into PSLs to study various types of data will be exciting.
+Third, the application of PSLs for data fusion, i.e., integrating multiple data sources to produce more consistent, accurate, and useful information than that concatenates individual data sources, is another direction.
+Fourth, we need to explore various specific types of sheaf Laplacians for each specific problem and test their power in applications.
+Fifth, a persistent sheaf Dirac theory will extend the Dirac formulation of quantum persistent homology \cite{ameneyro2022quantum} and provide a potentially more powerful approach for data science.
+Finally, in the spirit of evolutionary de Rahm-Hodge theory \cite{chen2019evolutionary}, one can develop evolutionary sheaf Dirac on manifolds for volumetric data.
+However, like persistent Hodge Laplacians, this approach can be computationally demanding to implement.